Hanging up on traditional debt collection: How Reg F can improve communication in debt collection

 - 64% of millennials surveyed are avoiding a whiny/needy person

-What’s more, a 2019 McKinsey study examined customer communication preferences with regards specifically to debt collection, finding that regardless of debt balance or risk level, credit card customers resoundingly preferred to be contacted via email or text message
+What’s more, a 2019 McKinsey study examined customer communication preferences with regards specifically to debt collection, finding that regardless of debt balance or risk level, credit card customers resoundingly prefer to be contacted via email or text message.

-While Regulation F is acting as a forcing function to ‘hang up the phone,’ these trends clearly indicate that phone calls are outmoded and it’s in creditors' best interest to abandon voice calls as a primary communication channel for even more practical reasons.
-Businesses utilizing a digital-first collections strategy can do a better job of meeting customer expectations for speed and convenience throughout the debt collections process, taking an unsavory experience like a request to repay an overdue debt and make it a little sweeter.
+While Regulation F serves as a signal to businesses to ‘hang up the phone,’ these trends clearly indicate that calls are outdated, and it’s in creditors’ best interest to abandon them as a primary communication channel, for even more practical reasons.
+Businesses who utilise a digital-first collections strategy can do a better job of meeting customer expectations for speed and convenience throughout the debt collections process.

-The COVID-19 pandemic exacerbated the requirement for digital self-service for consumers on a variety of fronts.
-According to BCG, early in the pandemic many businesses were forced to close physical storefronts, which prompted US-based call centers to experience a 14% increase in call volume.
-However at the same time, customer use of web and app-based self-service tools increased 20%, forcing many companies to fast-track and scale their digital offerings for consumers.
-Over the course of the pandemic, technology-based communication has gone from a ‘nice-to-have’ to a critical component of the customer experience.
+The COVID-19 pandemic exacerbated the requirement for digital self-service.
+According to BCG, early in the pandemic many businesses were forced to close physical stores, driving a 14% increase in call volumes at US-based call centres.
+However at the same time, customer use of web and app-based self-service tools increased 20%, forcing many companies to fast-track and scale their digital offerings.
+Over the course of the pandemic, technology-based communication has gone from a ‘nice-to-have’ to a critical, and expected component.

-With limited investment planned for the future, traditional collectors will likely continue to fall behind, leaving recovery rates to suffer.
+Without dedicated investment, traditional collectors will continue to fall behind, leaving recovery rates to suffer.
 Not only are manual processes risky and ripe for human error, the experience is severely lacking for customers.
-Intelligent debt collection offers a huge advantage in communicating with customers by providing the customer with a personalized experience.
-By understanding the customer’s behavioral tendencies, communications can be delivered in a timely manner on a channel the customer prefers, increasing the likelihood of engagement, and thus improving recovery rates.
+Intelligent debt collection offers a huge advantage in communicating with customers by providing every customer with a personalised experience.
+By understanding their behavioural tendencies, communications can be delivered at a time that suits them, via a channel they prefer, increasing the likelihood of engagement, and ultimately improving recovery rates.

 There’s no shortage of options available to businesses seeking support for debt recovery initiatives.
 Choosing the right option for your business can seem like a daunting task when so many options appear to be so similar, but there are some key considerations for narrowing the field – beyond recovery rates.

 Reg F’s guidelines largely restrict how often and at what time of day a customer can be contacted via a voice call.
-Traditional agencies often rely on manual tracking to monitor these metrics, leaving room to expose a business to risk of noncompliance and potentially leading to unwanted exposure and publicity.
+Traditional agencies often rely on manual tracking to monitor these metrics, leaving room to expose a business to risk of non-compliance, potentially leading to negative exposure and publicity.

-Modern debt recovery solutions are rooted in technology, with more advanced solutions building compliance rules directly into the system.
-Not only can communications be more closely monitored this way, but the risk of accidental, noncompliant outreach is eliminated.
+Modern debt recovery solutions are rooted in technology, with the more advanced building compliance rules directly into the system.
+Not only can communications be more closely monitored this way, but the risk of accidental, non-compliant outreach is eliminated.
 Technology-based solutions are also ideal for businesses managing compliance rules in a variety of jurisdictions, making scaling compliance much more straightforward.

 When are customer service representatives available for your customers?

-How are the individual customer service reps incentivized?
+How are the individual customer service reps incentivised?

-It’s rare for debt collection agencies to measure customer satisfaction, and even more rare for their reps to be incentivized on that metric.
-Most often, these reps are incentivized strictly on the amount of money they recover, which has the potential to yield more complaints from customers who are distressed by pushier tactics to collect.
-Debt collection partners who prioritize customer satisfaction as a key performance indicator bring businesses numerous benefits: operational efficiencies due to a reduction in customer complaints, a more positive brand sentiment, and higher recovery rates.
-You’ll get a good idea for the experience your customers will have with your debt collections partner with a simple Google Search – often the reviews are very telling.
+It’s rare for debt collection agencies to measure customer satisfaction, and even rarer for their agents to be incentivised on that metric.
+Most often, these reps are incentivised strictly on the amount of money they recover, which has the potential to yield more complaints from customers who are distressed by pushier tactics to collect.
+Debt collection partners who prioritise customer satisfaction as a key performance indicator bring businesses numerous benefits: operational efficiencies due to a reduction in customer complaints, a more positive brand sentiment, and higher recovery rates.
+Get a good idea for the experience your customers will have with your debt collections partner with a simple Google Search – often the reviews are very telling.

-How InDebted Complies with Regulation F and Modernizes the Collections Process
+How InDebted complies with Regulation F and modernises the collections process

 With regards to Reg F specifically, InDebted has been prepared from the start.
 With a digital-first, consumer-centric approach, InDebted has been able to provide a 40% increase in returns for customers over traditional debt collections agencies.
-InDebted places a priority on customer satisfaction, ensuring customers have a positive experience throughout the collections process.
+We place a priority on customer satisfaction, ensuring every customer has a positive collections experience.